Separable Convex Optimization with Nested Lower and Upper Constraints: Computational Experiments

-In contrast with the case of linear objective functions, to date the RAP--NC with separable convex costs has not been well solved.
-To illustrate the possible gain achieved by the use of a specialized (low-complexity) algorithm rather than a general-purpose solver, we compare the computational time of MDA to that of a commercial solver, MOSEK v7.1.
-It is based on an interior-point method and is a good representative of the current generation of separable convex optimization solvers \citep{Andersen2003}.
+In contrast with the case of linear objective functions, no specialized algorithm has been designed for the RAP--NC with separable convex costs to date.
+To illustrate the possible gain achieved by the use of a dedicated algorithm rather than a general-purpose solver, we do a simple comparison of the CPU time of MDA to that of the MOSEK v7.1 solver on two sets of instances with objective functions derived from project crashing and speed optimization applications.
+MOSEK is based on an interior-point method and is a good representative of the current generation of separable convex optimization solvers.
 We set a time limit of one hour.
-To simplify the execution of these experiments, we use a binary search over the single dual variable to solve each RAP subproblem \citep{Patriksson2008}.
+To simplify the execution of these experiments, we use a binary search over the single dual variable to solve each continuous RAP subproblem \citep{Patriksson2008} within a precision of $10^{-9}$.
+As these approximations may stack up $\log m$ times in the recursion, we obtain an overall good accuracy but do not guarantee $\epsilon$-proximity~in~these~tests.

 \begingroup \endgroup